robbleee/haematix-landing/README.md

-# HaematoAx - Hematology Diagnosis Tool
+# HaematoAx - Haematology Diagnosis Tool

-A modern web application for hematology diagnosis, providing classification according to WHO 2022 and ICC 2022 standards for AML and MDS, as well as risk stratification.
+A modern web application for haematology diagnosis, providing classification according to WHO 2022 and ICC 2022 standards for AML and MDS, as well as risk stratification.

 ## Features